Deputy Chief of the Air Staff (United Kingdom)

-The Deputy Chief of the Air Staff (DCAS) was a senior appointment in the Royal Air Force.
-The incumbent was the deputy to the Chief of the Air Staff.
-The post existed from 1918 to 1969.
-Today, the Chief of the Air Staff's deputy is titled as the Assistant Chief of the Air Staff.
+The Deputy Chief of the Air Staff (DCAS) is a senior appointment in the Royal Air Force.
+The incumbent is the deputy to the Chief of the Air Staff.
+The post existed from 1918 to 1969, and from 2023 to present.
+The Deputy Chief of the Air Staff, formerly the Deputy Commander Capability, is responsible for the strategic planning and delivery of all aspects of Royal Air Force capability, including people, equipment, infrastructure, and training.
+The appointee is a Member of the United Kingdom's Air Force Board as the Air Member for Personnel and Capability due to their position.

+The current Deputy Chief of the Air Staff is Air Marshal Paul Lloyd.

 History

 The post was created on 3 January 1918 as part of the preliminary work before the creation of the RAF and the incumbent sat on the Air Council.
 However, with the establishment of the RAF on 1 April 1918, the Deputy Chief of the Air Staff was removed from the Air Council.
 From the mid-1920s to 1938, the Deputy Chief of the Air Staff was double-hatted as the RAF's Director of Operations and Intelligence.
 In 1930, when Trenchard stepped down as Chief of the Air Staff, the Deputy Chief of the Air Staff was once again appointed to the Air Council.
+The responsibilities on the Air Force Board were split differently from 1967 until the merger of Personnel and Training Command with Strike Command to form RAF Air Command on 1 April 2007.
+This appointment is currently held concurrently with the Air Member for Personnel.